Clicky

 For centuries, Denmark and Sweden were political parts of Norway during and after the Vikings era.
 The political attachment heavily influenced the earliest development of the Norwegian language.
 With time, Old Norse evolved into several distinct languages, including Icelandic, Faroese, Norwegian, Danish, and Swedish.

 Also, the people of Nordic countries speak English as their second language.
-So you can use the professional translation services UK for Nordic language translation.
+So you can avail translation services in the UK for Nordic language translation.

 Several unique characteristics differentiate the Nordic languages from other Germanic language groups, such as West Germanic (German, English, and Dutch) and East Germanic languages.